UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 	* Change: Health reduced from 7500 to 3750, because it isn't the final boss of the game anymore.
 * Remnant Master (Remnant, 2019): This thing looks like a flying mancubus, but it's far nastier.
 It can fire revenant missiles and uses an archvile attack if flinched.
 * Gridlock Cardinal [Phase II]: Same as the Phase I, except if flinched, he'll spawn monsters icon-of-sin style.
 Replaces the Gridlock Cardinal if Spawn Targets are present.
-	* Change: Reduced health from 6000 down to 4000.
+	* Change: Reduced health from 6000 down to 4800.
 * Leviathan [Summoner Variant]: He CAN be flinched, but doing so will result in him spawning monsters icon-of-sin style.
 Replaces either Leviathan if Spawn Targets are present.
 	* Change: Reduced health from 10000 down to 4200.
 * Super Archvile [Summoner Variant]: Summons a swarm of arachnorbs on flinch.
 Replaces the Super Archvile if Spawn Targets are present.

 ICON OF SIN SPECIAL:
-All of these are only spawned by the Icon of Sin, and do not spawn naturally:
+All of these are only spawned by the Icon of Sin (or as part of another final boss fight that utilizes the monster spawner), and do not spawn naturally:
-* Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is very deadly; if you get too close, you're toast.
-Has 2500 HP and flies.
+* Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is deadly; You're toast if you get too close.
+It has 2500 HP and flies.
-* Haymaker (UAC Ultra, 2012): A minotaur-like creature with 2500 health that has a cyberdemon's head.
+* Haymaker (UAC Ultra, 2012): A minotaur-like creature that also has 2500 health that has a cyberdemon's head.
 It shoots mancubus fireballs from its hammer.
-* Cybruiser (Survive in Hell, 2012): This variant has 1300 health, and fires rockets very quickly in sets of two.
+* Cybruiser (Survive in Hell, 2012): This variant of the cybruiser has 1300 health, and attacks by firing rockets very quickly in sets of two.
-* Hive Mother (Sunder, 2019): This insectoid demon can both fire mancubus fireballs very quickly AND retaliate with sets of three rockets.
+* Hive Mother (Sunder, 2019): This insectoid demon can both fire mancubus fireballs very quickly AND retaliates with a set of three rockets.

 FINAL BOSSES (enabled by CVar and then selected in place of Icon of Sin):
 * Hell Smith (Survive in Hell): More aggressive than his ordinary counterpart.
 With his full 20000 health, he's is hard to take down, and spawns AFTER a large army of other monsters.
 * Spider Mastermind (Going Down): A totally ordinary spider mastermind with nothing weird about it (ha, yeah right).
 Spawns with some zombies, imps, demons and revenants.
-* Super Archvile (Valiant): Spawns with a swarm of arachnorbs.
-Has 7500 health, and spawns revenants and pyro-knights if fliched, adding deadlier monsters if flinched more than four times.
+* Super Archvile [Final Boss Form] (Valiant): Spawns with a swarm of arachnorbs.
+Has 7500 health, and summons monsters when flinched, which get deadlier if flinched more than four times.
 * Gridlock Cardinal [Final Boss Form] (Gridlock 64): This monstrosity has both phases and moves faster, and in phase two it even now has the ability to teleport.
 Good luck.
 * Archangelus (Eviternity): Descending from the realm opposite Hell, this guy is insane.
 One might wish for good luck; but truth be told, it won't save you.
 * The Inquisitor (Struggle: Antaresian Legacy): This guy will unleash an absolute firestorm whenever you're in his line of sight, and spawns with a swarm of Afriests.